Academics

 For information on submitting an appeal after receiving a final denial, please see our Appeal Information page.

-No. If you have received a waitlist offer from UCSC, that means that you were granted an option to be on the waitlist.
+Not typically.
+If you have received a waitlist offer from UCSC, that means that you were granted an option to be on the waitlist.
 You need to tell us if you want to be placed on the waitlist.
 Here's how to accept your waitlist option:

-• Under the menu in the MyUCSC portal, click on the Waitlist Option link.
+- Under the menu in the MyUCSC portal, click on the Waitlist Option link.

-• Click the button indicating "I Accept My Waitlist Option."
+- Click the button indicating "I Accept My Waitlist Option."

 Once you've completed that step, you should receive an immediate acknowledgment that you've accepted your Waitlist Option.
-For the fall 2024 waitlist, the deadlines for opting in are 11:59:59 p.m.
+For the fall 2024 waitlist, the deadlines for opting in were 11:59:59 p.m.
 (PTD) on April 15, 2024 (first-year students) or May 15, 2024 (transfer students).

 That’s impossible to predict, since it depends on how many admitted students accept UCSC's offer, and how many students opt in for the UCSC waitlist.
 Applicants will not know their standing on the waitlist.
 Each year, the Office of Undergraduate Admissions will not know until late July how many applicants -- if any -- will be admitted off the waitlist.